Mission: Impossible – Rogue Nation | 2015

 Not the traditional cluster of blackened smokestacks, the sleek 21st century plant they need to infiltrate is Fawley Power Station, an oil-fired power station on the western side of Southampton Water between the villages of Fawley and Calshot in Hampshire.

 This is Mission: Impossible not Mission: Quite Difficult and Hunt manages to gain access via the water cooling system in a lung-busting, free-swimming sequence.
-He manages to trick the security system long enough for Benji to download the file (whatever happened to those dinky little micro cameras they once relied on?).
+He manages to trick the security system long enough for Benji to download the file (whatever happened to those dinky little micro cameras spy movies once relied on?).

 There’s another chase as the Syndicate’s bikes chase Hunt’s BMW M3 Sedan across the real Morocco, along the Marrakech Highway, which had to be closed for 14 days.
 The chase roars down the steps before the gate of the Kasbah of the Udayas, in the Moroccan capital, Rabat, and through the Old Medina and Derb Sultan districts of Casablanca, before performing a spectacular backflip in front of the city’s Mosque Hassan II.
 Built in 1993, of marble on a promontory overlooking the Atlantic, this is the largest in mosque in the whole of Africa.